Furstenberg set problem and exceptional set estimate in prime fields: dimension two implies higher dimensions: Preliminary

 \begin{proposition} Let $a\in (0,2]$, $s\in (\frac{a}{2},\min\{1,a\}]$.
 Then for $p$ large enough, there exists $A\subset \Fp^2$ with $\#A\gtrsim p^a$, such that

 \end{proposition} \begin{proof} The heuristic is shown in Figure \ref{M0}.
 Our set $A$ is the lattice points in the rectangle of size $\frac15 p^{a-s}\times \frac15 p^s$.
-For any slope $k\in [1,p^{2s-a}]$, we are able to find $<p^s$ lines with slope $k$ to cover $A$.
+For any slope $k\in [1,p^{2s-a}]$, we can find $<p^s$ lines with slope $k$ to cover $A$.
 Hence, this slope-$k$ direction belongs to the exceptional set.

 Consider the set $A=\{(x,y): |x|\le \frac15p^{a-s}, |y|\le \frac15p^s \}\subset \Fp^2$.
 For $k,m\in\Fp$, we use $\ell_{k,m}$ to denote the line $ y=kx+m$.
 We claim that for each $|k|\le \frac15p^{2s-a}$,